DHTMLX/docs-todolist/docs/guides/inline_editing.md

 - a hashtag combines the `#` symbol with letters and numbers (for example, `#sport`)
 - to create a hashtag, enter `#` followed by at least one symbol (for example, `#t`) and press Enter
-- the To Do List supports an unlimited number of hashtags — separate them by spaces (for example, `#tag #tag1`)
+- the To Do List supports an unlimited number of hashtags, separated by spaces (for example, `#tag #tag1`)
 - all hashtags are accessible in all projects
 - to view the list of hashtags, enter the `#` symbol
 - to add a hashtag to a task, click it in the list